Start reading funny bedtime stories to your kids. (Go to FUNNY PICTURE BOOKS if you have children under age six.)

 The Tapper Twins Go to War (with each other) by Geoff Rodkey (ages 8 – 12)

 What I love about this book, besides the structure which I’ll explain in a minute, is the true-to-life depiction of the twins.
 As the pair seeks revenge upon each other, they feel justified and sort of guilty at the same time.
 (Of course, this doesn’t stop either of them.)
 The interjecting texts between the parents, mostly unsure of how to handle different situations are perfect to balance our view of the kids’ lives.
 As I mentioned, the structure of this book is fun, making it a quick read.
 Told in interviews, text messages, photos, handwritten additions, and screen shots, it’s appealing to our kids who live with these styles of communications every day.
-Overall, I thought The Tapper Twins to be a humorous, enjoyable story.
+Overall, I thought The Tapper Twins to be a funny, enjoyable story.

 Tales of a Sixth-Grade Muppet by Kirk Scroggs (ages 8 – 12)